DPDK/dpdk/doc/guides/linux_gsg/enable_func.rst

 Power Management and Power Saving Functionality
 -----------------------------------------------

-Enhanced Intel SpeedStep® Technology must be enabled in the platform BIOS if the power management feature of Intel® DPDK is to be used.
+Enhanced Intel SpeedStep® Technology must be enabled in the platform BIOS if the power management feature of DPDK is to be used.
 Otherwise, the sys file folder /sys/devices/system/cpu/cpu0/cpufreq will not exist, and the CPU frequency- based power management cannot be used.
 Consult the relevant BIOS documentation to determine how these settings can be accessed.